mephistopheles-8/ats2-spsc/README.md

-# SPSC: lock-free queues for ATS2
+# spsc: lock-free queues for ATS2

 __This is only lightly tested: use at your own risk.__